Pragu3704/CBR-Internship-files/README.md

 -	This script outputs a .txt file with all such missing variants.
 It has been made to compare a particular population across particular possible combinations mentioned.

 5. merge_csv2.sh:
 - This script merges all the .csv files after their formation for specific popnames mentioned.

 6. final2.sh:
 - This is the final script that contains the complete pipeline that needs to be executed to get the final outputs.

 7. final2.sbatch:
 -	This is the SLURM script to schedule any infocalc jobs.
 -	All echoes from all the .sh scripts, part of the pipeline, are written into the infocalc.log file.

 8. vcf_to_str_big.py:
 - This script processes the .str file using the .vcf.gz chunk and popmap files.
 - This script is much more efficient than vcf_to_str_big_backup.py.

 8b. vcf_to_str_big_backup.py:
 - To be used if vcf_to_str_big.py is giving errors.

 9. infocalc.pl:
 - The main infocalc script.
 Script taken from https://rosenberglab.stanford.edu/software/infocalc

+## Execution:
+Based on resource requirements, optimise the parameters in the .sbatch file, if u wish to execute the pipeline on a HPC cluster.
+You may execute only the final2.sh file in the case of regular PC specs.
+Please follow the comments as required to make sure all the files are named correctly, and the required files are created in the correct location.